curl/everything-curl/curl-users.md

 help to get it used in embedded systems.

-libcurl is popularly used in smartphone operating systems, in car infotainment setups, in television sets, in settop boxes, in audio and video equipment such as bluray players and higher end receivers.
+libcurl is popularly used in smartphone operating systems, in car infotainment setups, in television sets, in set-top boxes, in audio and video equipment such as bluray players and higher end receivers.
 It is often used in home routers and printers.